How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 After all danger of frost has passed, you can begin “hardening off” your plants before transplanting them into the garden.

 Don’t skip this process!
-Your plants will go into shock by the sudden change in temperature.
+Your plants will go into shock due to the sudden temperature change.

-Set the containers in a sheltered spot outdoors, increasing the amount of time they spend outside each day, over a week or two.
+Set the containers in a sheltered spot outdoors.
+Over a week or two, increase the amount of time they spend outside each day.
 I usually start with 2-3 hours the first day.

 raised bed